Starrylay/GenRecEdit/README.md

 data/Edit/<category>/edit_requests_cold_test_augmented_10.json
 ```

-The preparation step requires the trained checkpoint from Step 1 and the TIGER processed cache under:
+The preparation step requires:

+- the trained checkpoint from **Step 1**;
+- the TIGER processed cache under:

 ```text
 data/cache/AmazonReviews2023/<category>/processed/
 ```

 If the processed cache is missing, run the TIGER tokenizer/training path once or place the processed cache at the path above.
-The data loader may also download Amazon Reviews 2023 through HuggingFace `datasets` when raw data is not already cached.
+The data loader may also download **Amazon Reviews 2023** through HuggingFace `datasets` when raw data is not already cached.

+---

-### 3. Edit And Evaluate
+### 🛠️ Step 3: Edit and Evaluate

 Run the editing and evaluation script: